 Remember you are not alone.
 Ever.
 You are surrounded by care and support.
 Reach out.

 Create and sustain community.
 Show up for one another.
 Listen compassionately.
 Practice empathy.
-Even while avoiding “close physical contact,” message the people you care about.
+Message the people you care about.
 Stand with those most vulnerable and those who suffer the brunt of prejudice and fear.
 Check in on folks.
 Call your mother, father, guardian, mentor, little sibling, long lost friend.

 Unplug, judiciously.
-While staying aware of developments, do not let the Corona-chaos govern you, but forgive yourself when and if it does.
+While staying aware of developments, do not let the information govern you, but forgive yourself when and if it does.

 Practice kindness.
-There is a temptation in health scares to view others as potential threats.
+There is a temptation in health scares and other times of uncertainty to view others as potential threats.
 Remember we are in this together.
-While practicing health guidelines and appropriate caution, remember to engage one another.
+Remember to engage one another.
 Smile when you can.
 Bring good deeds and good energy into our world.

 Stay healthy through sleep, diet, exercise.
 See healing and wellness holistically – mind, body, and spirit.